 And, it is this most essential form of sin, the sin value, at which the redemptive work of Christ first takes aim.
 Obviously, the sin value is the foundation from which all else springs.
 So, the idea in the redemptive work of Christ is really a simple one: First, destroy the foundation, and the elevations which stand upon it will then naturally crumble also.

 105.1a How the Sin Value Presents Itself: We should also note, however, that this arrogant instinct for self-determination does not always present itself as an ugly, shake-your-fist-in-God's-face kind of expression.
 It may actually occur as simply a quiet, self assured decision making process in our daily life-pursuit.

-And this more acceptable looking, but still self-guided, course can, indeed, be very moral and socially sensitive.
+And, this much more attractive, but still self-guided, course can, indeed, be very moral and socially sensitive.
 It can be one that practices religion, and quickly acknowledges the goodness of God.

-It is important to understand this dual nature of sin.
-It is only as we make a distinction between the two dimensions of sin, the motive and the act, that we can begin to understand why the sin motive is God's primary concern in redemption.
-It is because what we do, is always based in who we are.
+It is only as we make this clear distinction between the two dimensions of sin, the motive and the act, that we can begin to understand why that inner sin value is God's primary target in redemption.
+It is simply because what we do, is always based in who we are.

 Thus, the work of Christ is first aimed at changing who we are in our core person; because, that ultimately takes care of what we do, behaviorally.
 So, God's priority in redemption is to thoroughly remove that self-determination motive from deepest governing level of our core person.
 It is that value which is the real source of the rift in our relationship with Him, as well as, our day-to-day behavioral problems.